 Priority Issue Advance investor protection and support to retail investors by expanding the OSC's investor engagement, education and outreach Action Plan/ Next Steps a.
 Improve the OSC's investor focus by integrating the OSC Office of the Investor with the OSC Investor Education Fund to create the new Office of Investor Policy, Education and Outreach, to: establish and implement the OSC's investor education strategy better inform investors about market events, product innovations and key OSC regulatory and supervisory activities by publishing alerts and bulletins and working with investor networks and organizations on education and outreach campaigns refresh and expand outreach programs, such as OSC in the Community, with a focus on potentially vulnerable investors b.
-Obtain a better understanding of investor issues and needs through targeted research, seminars and roundtables c.
-Respond to the issues identified at the 2014/15 seniors roundtable by: completing targeted research to improve the OSC's understanding of seniors' financial needs and challenges ii. collaborating with SROs and investor and industry associations to identify ways to be more responsive to seniors

-Priority Issue Advance investor protection and support to retail investors by expanding the OSC's investor engagement, education and outreach Success Measures/ a.
-Existing partnerships strengthened and new external relationships created to inform and advance investor focused issues Expected Outcomes b.
-Specific recommendations from the seniors roundtable addressed Outcomes c.
+Obtain a better understanding of investor issues and needs through targeted research, seminars and roundtables Respond to the issues identified at the 2014/15 seniors roundtable by: completing targeted research to improve the OSC's understanding of seniors' financial needs and challenges collaborating with SROs and investor and industry associations to identify ways to be more responsive to seniors Success Measures/ Expected Outcomes a.
+Existing partnerships strengthened and new external relationships created to inform and advance investor focused issues b.
+Specific recommendations from the seniors roundtable addressed c.
 Relationships with key senior stakeholder organizations and networks established and strengthened